Please mention Family Fun when booking!

 Castlecomer Discovery Park Attractions

-There are many attractions for all the family to enjoy.
+There are many attractions for all the family to enjoy and online book, so make sure you book online

 - Ireland’s longest Zip line (suitable 12 upwards)